-Many casual Backgammon players have never used a doubling cube, but it brings a significant amount of new strategy into the game and is credited with the longevity of the game by knowledgeable players.
-If you've never used the doubling cube or an opponent offers a double and you don't know what it is, it is time you learned about this interesting twist to basic Backgammon.
+Many casual backgammon players have never used a doubling cube.
+Still, it brings a significant amount of new strategy into the game and is credited with the longevity of the game by knowledgeable players.
+If you have never used the doubling cube or an opponent offers a double, and you do not know what it is, it is time you learned about this interesting twist to basic backgammon.

 How to Use the Doubling Cube

 - Each backgammon game starts with a value of one point.
 The doubling cube is placed in the middle of the bar and is not controlled by either player.

 - When a player feels he has the advantage in a game, that player can choose to offer a double before rolling the dice—effectively doubling the value of the game.